rauleburro/resume/resume.md

 ## Profile

-Software engineer with +8 years on the market, working with frontend and mobile technologies, such as Flutter, React, and React Native, experience deployment productions apps on the AppStore, Google Play Store and cloud, +3 years of experience developing backend apps and deploying on the cloud utilizing digital-ocean, GCP, docker, docker-compose, and Kubernetes.
+Software engineer with +9 years on the market, working with frontend and mobile technologies, such as Flutter, React, and React Native, experience deployment productions apps on the AppStore, Google Play Store and cloud, +3 years of experience developing backend apps and deploying on the cloud utilizing digital-ocean, GCP, docker, docker-compose, and Kubernetes.
 Fast learner and autodidact, proactive, and proficient.

-Able to effectively collaborate as part of a productive team, providing reliable solutions to problems, and willing to create a comfortable work environment.
-I am excited to continue strengthening my career and increasing my skills.
+For the past 5 years, I have specialized in Next.js, developing robust and scalable web applications.
+Known for effective collaboration within productive teams, delivering reliable solutions to complex problems, and fostering a comfortable work environment.
+Eager to continue advancing my career and enhancing my skill set.

 ## Technologies